sanikass/sanikass/README.md

 ## 🚀 About Me

 I'm a passionate technologist building systems that bridge business, analytics, and AI.
 Whether it's automating manual chaos, architecting data pipelines, or designing clean UIs — I focus on creating tools that **translate complexity into clarity through intelligent engineering.
-I do not sprint to code — I architect thoughtfully, research deeply, and ship confidently."**
+"I do not sprint to code — I architect thoughtfully, research deeply, and ship confidently."**

 ---